RichardHerold/recipes/README.md

-# Recipes (Svelte + Vite)

-A migrated version of the recipe collection now built with **Svelte + Vite**.
-The app keeps the original JSON recipe format, adds component-based UI, client-side state stores, ingredient scaling, mise-en-place mode, Google Tasks shopping-list export, and continues to work as a static Progressive Web App deployable to both Vercel and GitHub Pages.
+# Soustack

+A modern, progressive web app for managing and cooking from your recipe collection.
+Built with Svelte and Vite, Soustack provides an elegant interface for browsing recipes, scaling ingredients, organizing your cooking workflow, and managing shopping lists—all while working offline.

+## Why Use Soustack?

+Cooking from digital recipes can be frustrating: ingredients are hard to scale, instructions get lost in long pages, and shopping lists require manual copying.
+Soustack solves these problems by providing:

+- **Ingredient Scaling**: Instantly adjust recipe quantities for any number of servings with automatic calculations
+- **Mise en Place Mode**: Organize ingredients by cooking technique to streamline your prep work
+- **Shopping List Management**: Combine ingredients from multiple recipes and export directly to Google Tasks
+- **Offline Access**: Install as a Progressive Web App (PWA) and access your recipes without an internet connection
+- **Clean, Fast Interface**: Modern component-based UI that makes recipe browsing and cooking enjoyable

+Whether you're cooking for one or hosting a dinner party, Soustack helps you stay organized and focused on what matters: great food.

 ## Project Structure

 ```
 ├── public/
-│   ├── recipes/              # All recipe JSON files (copied from the legacy project)
+│   ├── recipes/              # All recipe JSON files
 │   ├── recipes-index.json    # Lists recipe filenames to load
 │   ├── data/techniques.json  # Technique glossary used in Mise en Place mode
 │   ├── images/               # Recipe images & docs